adblockplus/web.adblockplus.org/includes/privacy-policy/english.md

 - For technical purposes, such as, but not limited to, preventing security attacks, to improve our website / products, to ensure website / product security.
 - To analyze aggregated website logs, and for non-EU/EEA users analytics data, to improve our website.
 - For communication and assistance purposes in our forum and blog.
+- For discussing and negotiating a partnership with you.
 - For assisting you with any issues you may have with our products.
-- For receiving donations that you send to us.
+- For receiving donations that you send to us and for fraud detection.
 - To promote our products.
 - In connection with our social media pages, social networks use the data for market research and advertising purposes.